CAFETIERE / FRENCH PRESS GRIND COFFEE

 How do you make coffee in a cafetiere?

-Cafetieres are really simple and make a great coffee.
-First add your ground coffee to your cafetiere, and top with your off-boil water.
-Give it a quick stir to ensure all the coffee is wet and leave to brew for 4 minutes.
-Add your plunger, and plunge through the water until it is half way through and pour.
-Read our step by step guide here.
+Cafetieres are simple and make great coffee.
+First, add your ground coffee to your cafetiere and top it with your off-boil water.
+Give it a quick stir to ensure all the coffee is wet, and leave to brew for 4 minutes.
+Add your plunger, and plunge through the water until it is halfway through, then pour.
+Read our step-by-step guide here.

 How much coffee do you put in a cafetiere?